mattsouth/jse-eval-vue/NOTES.md

 see [jsep.js:895](https://github.com/EricSmekens/jsep/blob/0497757d90b81b172303ac8233548fbe5e4216aa/src/jsep.js#L895)

-Note that the ternary plugin supports the 'ConditionalExpression' type and is built-in by default.
+Note that the ternary plugin supports the 'ConditionalExpression' type and is built-in by default so is listed here.

 ### Compound